morteza-shoushtari/Morteza-Website/content/home/experience.md

   * Managed wired communication networks, and performed network maintenance and system upgrades.
   * Monitor performance and ensure system availability and reliability.
-  * Performed installations and configurations of various network devices such as switches, wireless AP, cameras, and video conferencing systems.
+  * Performed installations and configurations of various network devices such as switches (Cisco), wireless access points (Aruba), cameras, and video conferencing systems.
   """
 [[experience]]
   title = "Network Engineer"